achrafAa/cventure/CONTRIBUTING.md

    - Chapter numbers are extracted from the exercise path (e.g., `exercises/1_hello/...` is chapter 1)
    - Exercise numbers within a chapter are extracted from the filename (e.g., `1_001_hello.c` is exercise 1)
    - Adding new exercises to earlier chapters won't affect progress in later chapters

+4. **Hint System**
+   - Hints are stored in separate files in the `hints` directory
+   - Hint files are named to match their corresponding exercise files
+   - Hints follow the path pattern: `hints/chapter_directory/exercise_name.hint`
+   - When adding a new exercise, always create a corresponding hint file
+   - Make hints comprehensive with examples and explanations
+   - The build.c file will automatically create empty hint files if they don't exist

+5. **Configuration System**
+   - The platform uses a `.config.json` file to store user preferences
+   - Current configuration options:
+     - `hard_mode`: Controls whether hints are displayed (true = no hints)
+   - Configuration can be set via command line flags or make targets
+   - Use the `read_config()` and `update_config()` functions to interact with the configuration

 ### Improving Existing Exercises